Albonycal/blog.albony.xyz/content/posts/living-offgrid.md

 But.. you might have noticed the usage of past tense there in the word "owned" We had to sell our farm for quite obvious reasons, we are building a new house.

 I visited it the last time, riding on my father's 22 year old Hero Honda Passion which holds even more memories than the farm we sold.
-90% of the way there's metaled road, but nobody complains about the part where there's isn't because as the unmetalled road starts there's a beautiful lake on side and greenery on the other.
+90% of the way there's metaled road, but nobody complains about the part where there's isn't because as the unmetalled road starts there's a beautiful lake on one side and greenery on the other.
 The good thing about this spot is that nobody knows about it apart from nearby villagers or it'd have been ruined by tourists.

 The weather was cloudy and I was riding on the trusty bike steadily while there was a mild breeze around, it can't get better than this :)
 ![image_2024-06-13T18-54-29Z.png](/image_2024-06-13T18-54-29Z.png)